-- Hanging on to a single without follow up.
+Hanging on to a single without follow up.

 - Elevating a single without attempting to take the opponent down to the mat.

 - Using underhooks and overhooks without attempting to take the opponent down.

-- Counter wrestling.
+- Counter wrestling and half shots.

 - Backing up or pushing.

 - Playing the edge.